Bauhaus (band): Subsequent developments: reunions and a final album

-Bauhaus reunited for the "Resurrection Tour" in 1998, their stage show opened with Double Dare and Pete Murphy singing to the audience via a TV screen set up centre-stage.
+Bauhaus reunited for the Resurrection Tour in 1998.
+Their stage show opened with Double Dare and Murphy singing to the audience on a television screen.
 The tour featured a new song, "The Dog's a Vapour", which was also included in the Heavy Metal 2000 film soundtrack.
 A live album was recorded during the tour, Gotham, which was released the following year.
 It included a studio recording of Bauhaus' cover of the Dead Can Dance song "Severance".

-Bauhaus reunited again in 2005, playing that year's Coachella Festival in Indio, California.
-They opened their set with Murphy being lowered upside-down to the stage, singing "Bela Lugosi's Dead".
-The performance was critically acclaimed and ranked among the greatest and most memorable performances ever in Coachella.
-Following Murphy's 2005 tour, Bauhaus embarked on a full tour beginning in North America in autumn 2005, ending in Europe in February 2006.
+Bauhaus reunited again in 2005, playing the Coachella Festival in Indio, California.
+Their set opened with Murphy being lowered upside-down to the stage while singing "Bela Lugosi's Dead".
+Following Murphy's 2005 tour, Bauhaus embarked on a full tour beginning in North America in Autumn 2005 and ending in Europe in February 2006.
 During the tour, Bauhaus covered Joy Division's "Transmission".
 The band also mentioned that they hoped to record new music.
-In May they performed as opening act for Nine Inch Nails on the summer leg of the latter's US tour.
+In May, they performed as the opening act during Nine Inch Nails' American tour.

-In 2008, Bauhaus released their first new studio album since 1983, Go Away White (Cooking Vinyl).
-It marked the band's end and the album had no promotional tour.
-In late 2007, Kevin Haskins said "We were getting along really well, but there was an incident that occurred," and added that as a result, "Some of us just felt that we didn't want to carry on as a working unit."
+In 2008, Bauhaus released their first new studio album since 1983, Go Away White, on the Cooking Vinyl label.
+However, it marked the band's end, and the album had no promotional tour.
+Haskins later said: "We were getting along really well, but there was an incident that occurred ...
+Some of us just felt that we didn't want to carry on as a working unit."
 In early 2008, Murphy claimed that he "was most satisfied with the bonding on an emotional level.
 It was good to be working together and to put the past behind us and it was very positive.
 The result was coming out really fast, so it was exciting and it was very enjoyable", but in the end, "that rocky character worked and I think it was a bit right to finish it, really".
-The same year, David J commented on the breakup: "You have a test tube, and you pour in one chemical, and you pour in another chemical, and something happens.
+David J commented on the breakup: "You have a test tube, and you pour in one chemical, and you pour in another chemical, and something happens.
 It starts to bubble.
 Pour in another chemical, and it starts to bubble a bit more.
 You pour in a fourth chemical, and it bubbles really violently, and then explodes.
 That's my answer".